Receiving Child Support Payments

 Please tell the Oregon Child Support Program if you have an attorney who represents you in any child support matter.
 The Division of Child Support or the District Attorney must work with your attorney unless your attorney says we can talk with you.

 Spousal Support – Spousal support is enforced only if there is also child support.
 If there is no child support order but the person receiving support receives public assistance in any form, we can initiate income withholding and provide accounting services.
 The DOJ Division of Child Support does not provide other enforcement.
 Some District Attorney offices do provide limited services.
-See the back of the application form for participating offices.
 If the person receiving support is not receiving public assistance, we will pass through any payment for spousal support if we receive a copy of the order and know where to send the funds.

 Visitation & Legal Custody – Neither the DOJ Division of Child Support nor the District Attorney can advise you about visitation or custody matters.
 These matters must be discussed with a private attorney or handled in court.